Pysam

 are passed to the main function as parameters for our job.
 These parameters are dictionary objects with key-value pair {"$dnanexus_link": "<file>-<xxxx>"}

 .
-We handle file objects from the platform through DXFile handles.
+We handle file objects from the platform through handles.
 If an index file is not supplied, then a *.bai

 index will be created.